 To be able to use virtual phone numbers, you need to have a virtual phone system.
-Unlike traditional phone systems that took weeks and months to be fully operational, virtual numbers become active within a few hours of subscription.
+Unlike traditional phone systems that took weeks and months to be fully operational, our numbers become active within a few hours of subscription.

-There are two types of virtual numbers that are widely used: toll-free numbers and local numbers.
+There are two types of numbers that are widely used: toll-free numbers and local numbers.
 Virtual toll-free numbers are like regular toll-free numbers.
-They are free for the caller while the recipient is charged a nominal rate.
+They are free for the caller while the owner is charged a nominal rate.
 Virtual local numbers function like local phone numbers for callers in a particular region.
 For instance, New York virtual phone numbers will be charged at local rates for callers in New York no matter where the call is forwarded to.

 What is a Virtual Phone System?

+While traditional phone systems used copper wires to connect calls, virtual phone systems use the cloud to connect one number to another.
+A virtual phone system is much like a website that is hosted by a third party company.
 It acts as a remote server for inbound calls, forwarding calls directly to your chosen phone lines.
 For instance, many entrepreneurs choose to direct calls to their smartphones because they are always on the go or do not have a permanent office space.
 Virtual numbers are in use all over the world and have several benefits for both individuals and businesses.

-How do Virtual Numbers Work?
+How do they Work?

-Virtual numbers work via a virtual phone system without any need for expensive hardware installations.
+These numbers work via a virtual phone system without any need for expensive hardware installations.
 Calls made to these types of numbers are forwarded to your call center or company phone via a virtual PBX system based on VoIP telephony.
 This virtual PBX system is where you can tweak the settings of your virtual phone system.

-Features of Virtual Numbers
+Features of Virtual Telephone Numbers

 The obvious advantages of using these numbers over traditional phone systems have made them popular worldwide.
 Some of the features of virtual numbers are:

-- Call forwarding: The most popular reason why most people opt for a virtual phone number, the call forwarding feature forwards calls made to the virtual numbers to your phone.
+- Call Forwarding: The most popular reason why most people opt for a virtual phone number, the call forwarding feature forwards calls made to the virtual numbers to your phone.
 Entrepreneurs and small business owners can forward calls to a mobile number, an office phone, or a call center.
 Call forwarding makes remote working possible and eliminates international call charges.

 - Call Stacking: Callers often find the call waiting system annoying, but with virtual phone numbers, you can instead keep them on hold until a line becomes free.
 You can customize the hold time, play music on hold, and also add a custom message.
 You can also transfer the call to any available line if you are busy.

-Other features include voicemail, call recording, and call scheduling.
+- Other features include voicemail, call recording, and call scheduling.